cfcanaoj/HydroSchool2022/vis3D/README.md

 [Go to top](../README.md)

-This is the instruction for CfCA hydro school 2022.
+This document is used for CfCA hydro school 2022.

 ## Make HDF files and xdmf text

 To learn about VisIt and paraview, you need to make the data for it.
 First login the analysis server.

     ssh <your account>@an**.cfca.nao.ac.jp

+To treat HDF5 format, you need library.
+Add the follwoing command in your`~/.bashrc`.

+    module load intel
+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/hydro17/hdf5/lib

 Then copy the source code if you have not copy it yet.